ivandax/backend/README.md

 ./gradlew bootRun

+We have added a script that allows us to set some env vars and test running the app with those env vars but setting the profile to "prod"

+./test-prod.bat (Windows)

 So we can also pass parameters here to make sure we are using the right profile,

  - Railway connects to the repo in github and automatically makes a build of the app.
+ - We need to set a custom start command
  -
+`java -jar build/libs/demo-0.0.1-SNAPSHOT.jar --spring.profiles.active=prod`
+`java -jar build/libs/*.jar --spring.profiles.active=prod`